openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

   * `false`: OpenELB can assign IP addresses in the Eip object to new LoadBalancer Services.
   * `true`: OpenELB stops assigning IP addresses in the Eip object to new LoadBalancer Services.
 Existing Services are not affected.

+* `priority`: The priority order for automatic allocation.
+When multiple EIPs are allocated to a single namespace, they are sorted by priority when being automatically assigned.
+Lower priority values indicate higher priority.

+* `namespaces`: The namespaces field is used to specify which particular namespace an EIP should be allocated to for use.

+* `namespaceSelector`: The NamespaceSelector field specifies a label selector to select target namespaces that the EIP should be allocated to for use.

 `status`: Fields under `status` specify the status of the Eip object and are automatically configured.
 When creating an Eip object, you do not need to configure these fields.